oliverstockdale/starter-academic/content/post/entropic-entanglement-now-on-the-arxiv/index.md

 $$ S_M(Q_\pm) \geq \ln\left(e^{S_W(Q_1)} + e^{S_W(Q_2)}\right).$$

-These are known as the strong criteria.
+These are known as the strong criteria and apply to pure states.
 We can similarly define a weak criteria by invoking some properties of the Wehrl entropy.
 The weak criteria is thus

-$$S_M(Q_\pm) \geq 1 + \ln2.$$
+$$S_M(Q_\pm) \geq 1 + \ln2,$$

+describing both pure *and* mixed states.
 A violation of these bounds flag entanglement.
-In our paper, we consider some examples of different quantum states to show our new entanglement witness works.
+In our paper, we consider some examples of different quantum states to show our new entanglement witness works well.
 We consider both Gaussian and non-Gaussian states and show that our witness is stronger than previous witnesses for certain non-Gaussian states, such as the Schrödinger cat state.

 An infographic that describes the main points of our paper can be found [here](https://oliver-stockdale.com/post/entropic-entanglement-now-on-the-arxiv/phaseSpace.pdf).